asaadcheema1/GitCommands/README.md

 - **Verify** your email address.
 - Create a `ReadMe.md` file by clicking on 'create', naming it, and committing it.
 You can add a description or other text for demonstration purposes.

-🎉 Voila!
+🎉 Cool!
 You now have a GitHub account.

 ## 2. Setting Up SSH Key for GitHub